-You can lock and unlock your car with the remote transmitter.
-When you push the LOCK button, all doors lock.
-The parking lights, side marker lights, and taillights flash once.
 When you push the UNLOCK button once, only the driver's door unlocks.
 The remaining doors unlock when you push the button a second time.
 The parking lights, side marker lights, and taillights flash twice.

 The ceiling light (if the ceiling light switch is in the center position) will come on when you press the UNLOCK button.
-If you do not open any door, the light stays on for about 10 seconds, then fades out.
-If you relock the doors with the remote transmitter before 10 seconds have elapsed, the light will go off immediately.
+If you do not open any of the doors, the light will go out in about 30 seconds and the doors will automatically relock.
+If you relock the doors with the remote transmitter before 30 seconds have elapsed, the light will go off immediately.

 You cannot lock or unlock the doors with the remote transmitter if any door is not fully closed or the key is in the ignition switch.